Reports: Rodriguez and Allan transfers are almost done

 7 Posted 01/09/2020 at 23:50:45

-We should have offered both Yannick/Besic bit of cash as part of deal to get deal over the line.
+We should have offered both Yannick and Besic and a bit of cash as part of deal to get deal over the line.

 8 Posted 01/09/2020 at 23:55:18